-In this section, we introduce the proposed simulation framework, which provides insights into optimal trajectory parameters for data collection.
+In this section, we introduce the proposed simulation framework, which provides insights into optimal global trajectory parameters for data collection.
 A key element of this framework is the realistic modeling of fruit trees and their architectural structures, as accurate representation of the spatial relationships between fruits and tree components is essential for determining fruit visibility.
 To achieve this, we use the Helios 3D plant modeling framework [23] and its Weber-Penn [24] tree generation plug-in, which ensures realistic and adaptable tree architecture generation.

 Helios includes models for commonly seen fruit trees, such as orange, walnut, almond, and apple, with built-in parameters such as recursive branching levels, leaf angles, and fruit occurrence that mimic real-world characteristics.
 Additionally, the canopy generator plug-in allows users to input custom parameters such as tree spacing, trunk height, and fruit radius, which can be adjusted to match the conditions of specific orchards.
-Since real orchards exhibit varying tree types and spacing, these customizations are crucial to creating a simulation environment tailored to specific
+Since real orchards exhibit varying tree types and spacing, these customizations are crucial

 Fig. 4.
-Simulation results comparing fruit counts using three distinct data collection strategies. (a)-(c) depict camera configurations for through-thecanopy flight, over-canopy flight, and ground vehicle collection, respectively. (d) shows the lawn-mower pattern applied uniformly across all methods for comparison. (e)-(g) present fruit counting results and the corresponding fruit distribution patterns.
-Data collection using the lawn-mower pattern in the simulation captured 66%, 55%, and 34% of the total fruits for each method, respectively, highlighting the advantage of through-the-canopy UAV data collection.
+Simulation results comparing fruit counts using three distinct data collection strategies. (a)-(c) depict camera configurations for through-the-canopy flight, over-canopy flight, and ground vehicle collection, respectively. (d) shows the lawn-mower pattern applied uniformly across all methods for comparison. (e)-(g) present fruit counting results and the corresponding fruit distribution patterns.
+Data collection using the lawn-mower pattern in the simulation captured 66%, 55%, and 34% of the total fruits for each method, respectively, highlighting the advantage of through-the-canopy data collection using UAVs.

+'''

 Algorithm 1 Visible Fruit Counting Algorithm

 Require: C: Set of camera configurations

 Require: T: Set of trees

 Require: F: Set of fruits on tree T_i

 Ensure: Detected fruits for each camera configuration C_i

-1: for $C_i \in C$ do
+1: for C_i \in C do

-2: Compute camera frustum $\mathcal{F}(C_i)$
+Compute camera frustum \mathcal{F}(C_i)

+2:

-3: for $T_j \in T$ and $F_k \in F$ do
+for T_j \in T and F_k \in F do

+3:

-4: if F_k is inside $\mathcal{F}(C_i)$ then
+if F_k is inside \mathcal{F}(C_i) then

+4:

-5: Cast ray $\mathbf{r}{C_i \to F_k}$
+Cast ray \mathbf{r}{C_i \to F_k}

+5:

-6: for each triangle $\Delta \in T_j$ (leaves, branches,
+for each triangle \Delta \in T_j (leaves, branches,

+6:

 trunks) do

-7: Check for ray-triangle intersection [22]
+Check for ray-triangle intersection [22]

+7:

-8: if no intersection then
+if no intersection then

-9: $V \leftarrow \{T_j, F_k\}$
+8:

+9.

+V \leftarrow \{T_i, F_k\}

-10: end for
+end for

+10:

+11:

-11: end if
+end if

-12: end for
+end for

+12:

 13: end for

-14: $n{\text{visible}} \leftarrow \text{set}(V) $
+14: n{\text{visible}} \leftarrow |\text{set}(V)|

+'''

-properties of the target orchard, where autonomous fruit counting will be performed.
+to creating a simulation environment tailored to specific properties of the target orchard where autonomous fruit counting will be performed.

-In this simulation environment, the smallest subdivisions of all generated trunks, branches, leaves, and fruits are represented as triangles.
+In this simulation environment, all generated trunks, branches, leaves, and fruits are constructed using triangular meshes.
 Figure 3 illustrates selected details focusing on the leaves, while Figure 5a provides examples of full tree renderings.
-During this generation process, the vertices of these shapes are stored, with each tree assigned a unique ID and each fruit assigned a corresponding fruit ID.
+During this generation process, the mesh vertices are stored, with each tree assigned a unique ID and each fruit assigned a corresponding fruit ID.
 With this information about the simulated orchard environment, we can perform fruit visibility analysis for a given camera orientation.
 We assume that branches, leaves, and trunks may obscure the fruits.
 Given a path with discrete camera orientations and parameters such as field of view and depth of view, the goal is to determine the total number of visible fruits along the path.
 This process is presented in Algorithm 1 and a visualization of the occlusion checking process is shown in Figure 3.